[Fukushima Prefecture] Take a leisurely stroll in spring! 5 recommended spots for strolling among the flowers

 [Hebi-no-hana, the Home of Flowers and History] The contrast between the pond and the flowers of the four seasons (Motomiya City)

-This garden was built on land developed by Mr. Ito, the former landowner of Motomiya .
-From spring to autumn, you can see the vibrant colors of the changing seasons, including flowers and autumn leaves.
+This garden was built on land that was developed by the Ito family, the former landowners of Honmiya .
+From spring to autumn, visitors can enjoy the vibrant changing colors of the four seasons within the garden, including flowers and autumn leaves.

-Hebi-no-hana is famous for its cherry blossoms and wisteria.
-With the arrival of spring, the Somei-Yoshino cherry trees around the pond and other areas in the garden begin to bloom.
-Hebi-no-hana Palace, a nationally registered tangible cultural property , and the cherry blossoms is stunning against the blue sky.
-The 100-meter-long wisteria trellis, said to be 500 years old, is at its best around May each year.
-The sight of the pale purple wisteria swaying in the breeze is truly breathtaking.
+When it comes to Janohana, the cherry blossoms and wisteria are the most famous features.
+With the arrival of spring, the Somei Yoshino cherry trees in the park, especially around the pond, begin to bloom.the Janohana Palace, a nationally registered tangible cultural property, and the cherry blossoms is magnificent against the blue sky.
+The 100-meter-long wisteria trellis, said to be 500 years old, is usually at its best around May.
+The sight of the pale purple wisteria swaying in the wind is breathtaking.

 Another great thing about Hebi-no-hana is that the admission ticket doubles as a passport.
 Once you buy a ticket, you can re-enter throughout the year.
 This makes it easy for those who want to use the walking course for walking or visit in different seasons.
 In autumn, the park quickly transforms into a spot for viewing autumn leaves, so it's definitely worth visiting again and again